 After reading through the reviews, I’ve concluded the taste is certainly not for everyone.

 As for raising the pH, I think it really depends on your tap water pH.
 It seems that most people reported a boost in pH while a handful of users reported no difference in pH using pH test strips.

 I’d like to see a digital pH meter reading before and after to confirm whether the pH shifted.

 Overall, I think these alkaline water sticks are decent to use for travel or outside the house, but there are better long-term alkaline water solutions.

 If you’re looking for a budget alternative to an alkaline water machine, a better option than the water stick is a quality alkaline water filter pitcher.

 If you currently own a reverse osmosis water filtration system, there are remineralization cartridges available to make reverse osmosis water alkaline since the reverse osmosis filtration process makes drinking water slightly acidic.

-You can also check my top 10 list of best bottled water brands.
+Also, check my top 10 list of best alkaline water brands.

-And last but not least, my list of best alkaline water machines from 2018 is very helpful for choosing the best water ionizer and learning all the most important information about alkaline ionized water.
+And last but not least, my list of best-rated alkaline water machines is very helpful for choosing the best water ionizer and learning all the most important information about alkaline ionized water.

 There are also several ways to make homemade alkaline water with lemon, apple cider vinegar or coconut.
 Stay tuned for my upcoming articles that explain the process for each of the three ingredients!